 Securities will be credited to the securities custody accounts of Euroclear and Clearstream participants on the business day following the settlement date, for value on the settlement date.
-They will be credited either free of payment or against payment for value on the settlement date.

 Secondary Market Trading

 Trading between DTC Participants

 Secondary market trading between DTC participants will occur in the ordinary way in accordance with DTC's rules.
 Secondary market trading will be settled using procedures applicable to United States corporate debt obligations.